Star Trek II: The Wrath of Khan is the best thing Star Trek has ever done and half of one Star Trek show ranks among the worst.

-The simulators were a lot of fun, and let you go on an actual replica of the Enterprise D bridge, and also resulted in more than a few geeky videos from nerds pretending to be Captain Picard (or Data for the more fully functional ones).
-Sure you had to pay for it, but there’s really no price too high to step on the bridge of the Enterprise.
+The simulators were a lot of fun and let you go on an actual replica of the Enterprise D bridge, and also resulted in more than a few geeky videos from nerds pretending to be Captain Picard (or Data for the more fully functional ones).
+Sure, you had to pay for it, but there’s really no price too high to step on the bridge of the Enterprise.

 But man, Quark’s Bar sure was disappointing.
 And I’ll never stop wanting that hotel shaped like the Enterprise, looming over the Las Vegas strip.

-19. Star Trek V: The Final Frontier
+22. Star Trek V: The Final Frontier

 What DOES God need with a Starship anyway?
-That’s the pivotal question at the center of Star Trek V: The Final Frontier and it’s about as stupid as this movie.
-Seeing Leonard Nimoy’s success at directing Star Trek’s 3 and 4 Shatner wanted a turn behind the camera and the result is the worst ever outing for the original series crew.
+That’s the pivotal question at the center of Star Trek V: The Final Frontier, and it’s about as stupid as this movie.
+Seeing Leonard Nimoy’s success at directing Star Trek’s 3 and 4, Shatner wanted a turn behind the camera, and the result is the worst-ever outing for the original series crew.

-It opens strong, watching the holy trinity (Kirk, Spock, McCoy) spending time together on vacation, climbing mountains and singing songs around a campfire.
+It opens strong, watching the holy trinity (Kirk, Spock, McCoy), spending time together on vacation, climbing mountains, and singing songs around a campfire.
 But then suddenly Uhura is dancing naked, Spock has a brother who can make Kirk’s entire crew betray him for no apparent reason, and we’re on a mission to find God or is it the Devil?
-Also somehow Klingons get involved.
+Also, somehow, Klingons get involved.

 There are moments of greatness in this film, like the campfire scene.
-Also Kirk’s response to Sybok’s offer to take away his pain is a classic Kirk reply which says something big in the way all great Star Trek stories do.
+Kirk’s response to Sybok’s offer to take away his pain is a classic Kirk reply which says something big in the way all great Star Trek stories do.
 Kirk: “I don’t want my pain taken away!
 I need my pain!”

 But then there’s Scotty knocking himself out by running into a bulkhead.

-I need my pain and The Final Frontier is my pain.
+I need my pain, and The Final Frontier is my pain.
 I’m glad it exists, but it’s not good.
-Shatner should have taken his own advice and gone to climb a rock, instead of directing this film.
+Shatner should have taken his own advice and gone to climb a rock instead of directing this film.

-21. Star Trek: Nemesis
+23. Star Trek: Nemesis

 There was no need for Data to die.
 The plot hole here is so big you could drive the Enterprise through it.
 But Data sacrifices himself for his Captain and his crew.
 Ok.
 Remember when Spock did that in Wrath of Khan?
 Remember that amazing funeral scene, the heart-wrenching reaction of everyone who’d ever known him?
 Data gets none of that.
-Instead they just power up his mentally deficient replacement model and all just sort of move on like they’re going to need a new toaster.
+Instead, they just power up his mentally deficient replacement model, and all just sort of move on like they’re going to need a new toaster.

-Even if the rest of Star Trek: Nemesis was great it would deserve to be pretty far down on this list for its treatment of one of Trek’s most beloved characters.
+Even if the rest of Star Trek: Nemesis was great, it would deserve to be pretty far down on this list for its treatment of one of Trek’s most beloved characters.
 But the rest of it isn’t great.
 So here it sits.

-22. Star Trek: Insurrection
+25. Star Trek: Insurrection

-Jonathan Frakes directed Star Trek: First Contact almost inarguably one of the very best Star Trek films.
+Jonathan Frakes directed Star Trek: First Contact, almost inarguably one of the very best Star Trek films.
 So you’d think having him back would have yielded better results than this… the worst of all the Next Generation films.
 Yes, even worse than the one where they killed Data and treated him like a used toaster.

 Sorry, F. Murray Abraham is no Borg Queen.

-The movie’s real low point happens when Riker decides to steer the Enterprise with a joystick ripped off a Microsoft Flight Simulator.
+The movie’s low point happens when Riker decides to steer the Enterprise with a joystick ripped off a Microsoft Flight Simulator.
 It never recovers.

-26. Star Trek Toys
+26. Star Trek Toys, Replicas, And Models

 Star Trek toys started out as a tire fire and continued on as one until somewhere around the year 2000.
 The powers that be behind the franchise didn’t care about merchandising so they repeatedly licensed it out to idiots who churned out stuff that looked nothing like Star Trek but had the name of Star Trek or some Star Trek character stickered on it.